titledk/ttools-core/README.md

 ### Split environments out to own module

-Mostly only we projects have the need to configure environments.
+Mostly only web projects have the need to configure environments.
 By moving this out, Terminal Tools will be open for a broader spread of projects.

 When this is done, we should also: